 3. Is there cider at Oktoberfest?

 In discussing Oktoberfest for non-beer drinkers, this is one of the first questions that comes up.
-And, sadly, the answer is no. While cider is a popular beer-fallback here in the U.S., such is not the case at Oktoberfest.
+Sadly, the answer is no. While cider is a popular beer-fallback here in the US, this is not the case at Oktoberfest.

 Apfelsaftschorle